-The career of the Austrian Baritone Georg Klimbacher has already led him to Vienna’s Musikverein and the Konzerthaus, to the Auditorium Maurice-Ravel in Lyon, the Omaggio a Palladio Festival in Vicenza, to the International Song Festival Zeist (NL), the Auditorio Nacional de Música in Madrid, to the Holywell Music Room (Oxford Lieder Festival), the Liszt Festival in Raiding (A), the Schubertiade Dürnstein (A) and to the Stefaniensaal in Graz (A).
-He won the Petyrek-Lang-foundation’s song competition in 2015 and is a beneficiary of the Austrian Chancellery Scholarship for Music an Performing Arts 2017.
-His CD #talesoflove together with the pianist Andreas Fröschl won the Bank Austria Art Award 2016.
+His career has already led him to Vienna’s Musikverein and the Konzerthaus, to the International Song Festival Zeist (NL), to the Auditorium Maurice-Ravel in Lyon, the Omaggio a Palladio Festival in Vicenza, to the Auditorio Nacional de Música in Madrid, to the Liszt Festival in Raiding (A), the Schubertiade Dürnstein (A) and to the Stefaniensaal in Graz (A).
+In 2017 he performed two premieres of song cycles dedicated to him at the Arnold Schönberg Center in Vienna.
+He won the Petyrek-Lang-foundation’s song competition in 2015.
+His debut album #talesoflove (Preiser Records) together with Andreas Fröschl won the Bank Austria Art Award 2016.

-The young Baritone has worked with the conductors Nikolaus Harnoncourt, Sascha Goetzel, Johannes Prinz, Walter Kobéra and Martin Haselböck as well as with orchestras such as the Orchestre National de Lyon, the Cappella Andrea Barca, the Concentus Musicus Wien and the Orchester Wiener Akademie, with pianists such as András Schiff, Graham Johnson, Matthias Lademann and Eduard Kutrowatz.
+The young baritone has worked with pianists such as András Schiff, Graham Johnson, David Lutz and Eduard Kutrowatz, with the conductors Nikolaus Harnoncourt, Sascha Goetzel, Johannes Prinz, Walter Kobéra and Martin Haselböck as well as with orchestras such as the Orchestre National de Lyon, the Cappella Andrea Barca, the Concentus Musicus Wien and the Orchester Wiener Akademie.

-Georg Klimbacher studied at Vienna’s University of Music and Performing Arts and at the University of Arts in Graz.
-There, his teachers were, amongst others, Edith Lienbacher and Robert Holl.
-He has refined his vocal training whilst working with Irina Gavrilovici.
+He studied at Vienna’s University of Music and Performing Arts and at the University of Arts in Graz.
+He finished piano and music education studies before focussing exclusively in his vocal training.
+His teachers were, amongst others, Edith Lienbacher and Robert Holl.
+He has refined his vocal training whilst working with Iris Dell’ Acqua and Uta Schwabe.